bdizha/gemvise/gemvise/chat/gems.md

 ***

 This list provides over 440 figures, exceeding the target of 384, with brief summaries covering their significance within the specified eras.
-It offers a diverse range of personalities from various fields to populate GemVise.
+It offers a diverse range of personalities from various fields to populate Gemium.